gshumilin/learning-server/README.md

 # Deployment
 1. Clone the repository;
 2. Create a database.
 For simplicity, you can use database info from the `config.json` file;
 3. Fill in the `config.json` file.
 Pay special attention to database info: host, port, user name, password, database name.
-Values of these fields must match the values you specified when you created your database;
+Values of these fields must match the values you specified when you created your database. `logDescType` field accepts either "stderr", "stdout" or file-name/file-path
 4. It's recommended to start server for the first time with the `stack run m f` command from the terminal opened in the project folder.
 Command has two flags:

     `m` - create `schema_migrations` table in your database and run migrations;